guildai/guild.ai/pages/reference/defaults.md

 - [Output scalars](ref:output-scalars)

-If this information is not defined explicitly in a [Guild file](ref:guildfile), Guild attempts to infer the information using rules based on what you run.
+If this information is not defined explicitly in a [Guild file](ref:guild-file), Guild attempts to infer the information using rules based on what you run.

 ## Python Scripts